pmichaillat/michez-rule/README.md

 ## Code

-The results in the paper are produced with MATLAB code.
-The code is placed in the `code` folder.
+The results in the paper are obtained using MATLAB.
+The MATLAB code is placed in the `code` folder.

 ### Main script